sinarshmar/POC_batch_meterreading_pipeliine/README.md

 # POC Summary
-The pipeline reads JSON files representing smart meter data, joins them with a SQLite database of static entities, and outputs final tables suitable for reporting and dashboarding.
-Although automation and orchestration are not implemented, the solution is built to be easily schedulable using tools like Airflow or cron.
+This is a **proof of concept (POC)** data pipeline that demonstrates processing smart meter readings.
+It reads JSON files, joins them with SQLite reference data, and outputs aggregated tables.
+This POC focuses on demonstrating the core data flow and transformations rather than production-grade features.

 ---
-# Design Philosophy
+# Design Approach

-- **Simplicity first**: Built in modular Python files for clarity and reusability.
+- **Basic implementation**: Simple Python modules to demonstrate the data flow
-- **Delta-friendly design**: Optimised for incremental writes, deduplication, and MERGE support.
+- **Delta Lake exploration**: Testing Delta features for potential production use
-- **Ready for orchestration**: Though currently batch-triggered, it's DAG-ready with clear boundaries for task separation.
+- **Modular structure**: Separated into logical components for clarity

 ---

 # Pipeline Structure

-The pipeline follows a **three-layer architecture** to ensure scalability, reusability, and maintainability:
+The POC implements a three-layer architecture to demonstrate data processing stages:

 - **Raw Layer**:
   - Loads raw JSON smart meter readings and SQLite tables without transformation.